Single-Path Code (2)

 Saturation

-Consider a simple function that relaces negative values with zero, cf. saturation.
+Consider a simple function that replaces negative values with zero, cf. saturation.

 1